 Corded vs. Cordless: Cordless

-Filtration System (HEPA, Standard, Washable): Washable disk filter
+Filtration System (HEPA, Standard, Washable): HEPA, Washable

 Bagged vs. Bagless: Bagless